Alex Murdaugh turns himself in on charges connected to insurance fraud scheme - KTVZ

 Alexander ordered Smith to appear for roll call on October 25 at the Hampton County courthouse.
 Smith must obtain an attorney within 15 days or his bond will be revoked, Alexander said, and he must keep the court notified of any changes of address.

-The Colleton County Sheriff’s Office said Smith had a separate bond hearing on Wednesday morning and received a $5,000 cash surety bond for a meth charge and a personal recognizance bond for a marijuana charge.
+Smith had a separate bond hearing Wednesday in Colleton County and received a $5,000 cash surety bond for a meth charge and a personal recognizance bond for a marijuana charge.
 He was transferred to Hampton County custody Wednesday afternoon, authorities said.

-Murdaugh was not fatally wounded when he was shot September 4.
-Afterward, he called 911 to report he had been shot on a road in Hampton County, according to SLED, and he was taken to a hospital in Savannah, Georgia.
+After he was shot September 4, Murdaugh called 911 to report he had been shot on a road in Hampton County, according to SLED, and he was taken to a hospital in Savannah, Georgia.

 Authorities initially described Murdaugh’s injury as a “superficial gunshot wound to the head,” though Murdaugh’s attorneys said his skull was fractured in the shooting.